tmssd/kb/docs/Dev/Prg/Concepts/General-concepts/index.md

 !!! info ""

     **Definitions:**

-    + ^^Login Shell^^ - is a shell session that begins by authenticating the user, e.g. if you signing into a terminal session or through SSH and authenticate.
+    + ^^*Login Shell*^^ - is a shell session that begins by authenticating the user, e.g. if you signing into a terminal session or through SSH and authenticate.
-    + ^^Non-Login Shell^^ -is a new shell session from within your authenticated session.
+    + ^^*Non-Login Shell*^^ -is a new shell session from within your authenticated session.
-    + ^^Interactive Shell^^ - is a shell session that is attached to a terminal.
+    + ^^*Interactive Shell*^^ - is a shell session that is attached to a terminal.
-    + ^^Non-Interactive Shell^^ - is a shell session that is not attached to a terminal session.
+    + ^^*Non-Interactive Shell*^^ - is a shell session that is not attached to a terminal session.
 It’s most often run from a script or similar.
 It is important to note that this often influences your `PATH` variable.
     + Detect the type of shell:

         ```bash